As used in sections 2921.01 to 2921.45 of the Revised Code:

 (H) "Campaign committee," "contribution," "political action committee," "legislative campaign fund," "political party," and "political contributing entity" have the same meanings as in section 3517.01 of the Revised Code.

-(I) "Provider agreement" and "medical assistance program" have the same meanings as in section 2913.40 of the Revised Code.
+(I) "Provider agreement" has the same meaning as in section 5164.01 of the Revised Code.

 Amended by 129th General AssemblyFile No.1,HB 1, §1, eff.
 2/18/2011.